top of page

 Types of Funeral Assistance Programs

-• Government Aid: Some states and local governments offer a simple cremation for low-income families who have no resources.
-Veterans get more assistance https://www.utahfunerals.org/need-cash-today.
+• Government Aid: Some states and local governments offer simple cremation for low-income families who have no resources.
+Veterans get more assistance here.

-• Non-Profit Organizations: Groups like the Funeral Consumers Alliance of Utah provide resources but never financial help.
+• Non-Profit Organizations: Funeral Consumers Alliance groups nationwide provide resources to reduce costs and find money but don’t offer direct financial help.

 • Religious or Community Groups: Churches and community centers may have funds or programs to assist members.
-Seldom do they help with more than half the costs.
+They usually help with only part of the costs.

-• Social Security Death Benefit: A one-time payment of $255 to help with funeral costs to the surviving dependents.
+• Social Security Death Benefit: A one-time payment of $255 for surviving dependents.
+Now there is a Utah program for dependents under age 18 that offer more.

 Knowing what’s out there is the first step to getting help.